AmandaJMendes/SimpleNet/README.md

 For this assignment I've used PyQt for the GUI and NetworkX library for graph visualization.

-Some of the improvements I would've liked to implement (but I didn't duo to time constraints):
+Some of the improvements I would've liked to implement (but I didn't, duo to time constraints):
++ Change window's titles
++ Transfer all code related to visual aspects of the windows to the setupUi function
++ Work on the graph's aesthetics
++ Properly document the codes
++ Review and optimize the codes

 ###### Windows folder: